 What to see in Florence

 This city is an open-air museum literally speaking.
-The churches, the palaces, the sculptures, there are many things to see in Florence.
+Churches, palaces, sculptures, there are many things to see in Florence.
 Even if you only come one day (although it would be a crime not to stay longer) you can walk, take pictures and enjoy the beauty of the buildings.

 My recommendations are:

-If you want to know about other churches in Florence you can visit read A guide to the most famous churches in Florence
+If you want to know about other churches in Florence you can visit, check out A guide to the most famous churches in Florence

-Galleria dell’Accademia: This is where you can see Michelangelo’s David.
+This is where you can see Michelangelo’s David.
 There are also other sculptures but the main attraction is the David.
-It is definitely worth it, preferably book your tickets because the queue gets very long.
+It is definitely worth it.
+Book your tickets in advance because the queue gets very long.

-Galleria Degli Uffizi: In my opinion, also in the top 5 of what to do in Florence.
+In my opinion, the Uffizzi Gallery is also in the top 5 of what to do in Florence.
 Here you can see the development of art towards the Renaissance era.
-Among the many works, there are those of artists such as Leonardo Da Vinci, Botticelli, and Michelangelo
+Among the many works, there are those of artists such as Leonardo Da Vinci, Botticelli, and Michelangelo.

-Ponte Vecchio: It’s one of the oldest bridges in Europe, it was built in stone in 1345.
+It’s one of the oldest bridges in Europe, it was built in stone in 1345.
 Currently, the stores located here are jewelers.
-But until 1593, it was populated with butcher shops.
-They say that Fernando I de Medici allowed only goldsmith and jewelers in the bridge because he disliked the garbage and foul smell left by former tenants.
+But until 1593, it was populated with butcheries They say that Fernando I de Medici allowed only goldsmith and jewelers in the bridge because he disliked the garbage and foul smell left by former tenants.

-Piazza de la Signoria: It’s located next to Palazzo Vecchio.
-It was in this square where the David was originally located.
+It’s located next to Palazzo Vecchio.
+It was in this square where David was originally located.
 In fact, a replica is still in place.
 There’s also an open-air museum here.

 Other places to visit